Using Firefox’s Geolocation API

-One interesting aspect of web development is Geolocation; where is your user viewing your website from?
+One interesting aspect of web development is geolocation; where is your user viewing your website from?
 You can base your language locale on that data or show certain products in your store based on the user's location.
-Let's examine how you can use Geolocation within Firefox to get location details down to the street!
+Let's examine how you can use the geolocation API to get location details!

 Detecting Browser Geolocation Capabilities